 How do I migrate Applications Manager installed in one machine to a different machine?

-1. In order to migrate APM and its contents to a new machine, you need to ensure that the version of Applications Manager you install in the new machine matches that of the old machine.
-(To know details about the build number in your old machine: From the APM web console, navigate to Support tab -> Installation Information).
+1. In order to migrate Applications Manager and its contents to a new machine, you need to ensure that the version of Applications Manager you install in the new machine matches that of the old machine.
+(To know details about the build number in your old machine, navigate to Settings tab -> Support-> Installation Information from the Applications Manager console).

 2. Perform the installation as per the guidelines.
 Then, start the Applications Manager service in the new machine.
 Verify if all default monitors exist, and then stop the service.